reenbthe/household-energy-access-dashboard/README.md

 **How to Use the Dashboard**
-1. Filter by Fuel: Use the "Main Cooking Fuel" slicer to see how different users, such as those using Charcoal or LPG, perceive costs.
+**1. Filter by Fuel:** Use the "Main Cooking Fuel" slicer to see how different users, such as those using Charcoal or LPG, perceive costs.

-2. Filter by Country: Use the "Country" dropdown to isolate specific market dynamics in Nigeria or Somalia.
+**2. Filter by Country:** Use the "Country" dropdown to isolate specific market dynamics in Nigeria or Somalia.

-3. Gender Analysis: Toggle gender filters to see how energy burden affects female-headed versus male-headed households differently.
+**3. Gender Analysis:** Toggle gender filters to see how energy burden affects female-headed versus male-headed households differently.